faresh9/ihsan/README.md

 ## Feedback

-For feedback, please open an issue in the repository or contact us directly.
+For feedback, please open an issue in the repository or contact me directly.

 ## Live Preview